 To find out more about things to consider before or after breast augmentation, read our guide.

-If you are looking into a breast lift after weight loss then a breast uplift or breast uplift and enlargement procedure could be for you.
+If you are looking into a breast uplift after weight loss then a breast uplift or breast uplift and enlargement procedure could be for you.

 A breast uplift involves any loose skin being removed from the breasts and back and the breast reshaped and lifted.
 The final aim is to achieve more lifted and more youthful looking breasts.
 You can also have a combination of a breast enlargement to replace the lost volume and a breast uplift to address the position of the breast in a staged or single procedure.